Long Branch and the Presidency

 Born on November 19, 1831, on a farm in Cuyahoga County, Ohio, Garfield was the last president to be born in a log cabin.

-The product of extreme poverty but with a first-rate mind and drive to succeed, Garfield went on to build one of the more impressive pre-president resumes in American history: lawyer, professor of ancient languages, president of Hiram College, Ohio state senator, Civil War major general, and eight-term US Representative.
+The product of extreme poverty but with a first-rate mind and drive to succeed, Garfield went on to build one of the more impressive pre-president resumes in American history: lawyer, professor of ancient languages, ordained minister, president of Hiram College, Ohio state senator, Civil War major general, and eight-term US Representative.

 “I have always felt the ocean was my friend and the sight of it brings rest and peace.”